-Recently, the town has become a much visited place, loved by tourists due to its cultural richness, its stunning white-sand beaches, the tropical vegetation and its closeness to national parks, making it one of the best Costa Rica beaches to stay.
+Recently, the town has become a much-visited place, loved by tourists due to its cultural richness, its stunning white-sand beaches, the tropical vegetation and its closeness to national parks, making it one of the best Costa Rica beaches to stay.

 This enhance visitor’s possibilities to enjoy wildlife and relaxation surrounded by stunning views and nature.

 Here it is possible to do a lot of varied activities and tours.
 Caribbean food is also well served in this beach town, a lot of seafood, vegetarian options, and traditional meals can be found at accessible prices and in a variety of places, just to satisfy all kinds of expectations.